 CEO and Founder

-Steve has worked in quantum for 20 years and is an expert advisor to the UK government.
-He holds a PhD in quantum information and has spent almost a decade in the intelligence community as a Senior Research Fellow at the University of Cambridge, leading major research projects in quantum computing.
+Steve has worked in quantum for over 20 years and is an expert advisor to the UK government.
+He holds a PhD in quantum information, spent a decade in the intelligence community and worked as a Senior Research Fellow at the University of Cambridge leading major research projects in quantum computing.

 Marco is an expert in delivering deep-tech prototypes and products.
 He holds a joint CERN/SSSUP Phd in Innovative Technologies with emphasis on highly constrained systems.
 Marco has produced novel solutions in high energy physics, intelligent cars, smart cities, internet of things, virtual reality and optical communications.